Shorewood CARES Small Business Relief Program

 In order to apply for the relief, the following must be completed, received and approved:

-- Complete the online Application for the Shorewood CARES Small Businesses Relief Application, which includes the grant agreement outlining the responsibilities of the applicant and Village related to a grant award.
+Complete the online Application for the Shorewood CARES Small Businesses Relief Program - Round 2 Application, which includes the grant agreement outlining the responsibilities of the applicant and Village related to a grant award.

 - General Info: Basic information about the business, including its location, contact information and description of business activities conducted at the Shorewood location.

-- Business Details: Other eligibility details including number of employees, 2019 revenue, 2020 revenue to date, date the business was established and date business began operations in Shorewood.
+- Business Details: Other eligibility details including number of employees, 2019 revenue, 2020 revenue, date the business was established and date business began operations in Shorewood.

 - COVID-19 Impact: A description of how the business, employees, and customers have been impacted by the COVID-19 pandemic.
 Costs incurred and/or revenue lost due to efforts taken to minimize exposure for employees and customers are to be included.